Dalaez/datalaria-website/content/en/posts/nanobanana-engineering/index.md

 ### The Tool: Nanobanana to the Rescue

-To bring this idea to life, I turned to **Nanobanana**, an AI tool specialized in generating images and visuals with a clean and consistent style.
-Instead of aiming for complex photorealism, its strength lies in creating clear and conceptual illustrations, perfect for presentations where the message is more important than artistic detail.
-Furthermore, thanks to its ability to maintain a high degree of context, it allowed me to create an evolutionary flow of images in the design that gave coherence to the metaphor, rather than using disconnected, random images.
+To bring this idea to life, I turned to **Nanobanana**, an AI tool specializing in generating images and visuals with a clean and consistent style.
+Its strength lies in its ability to create images that are true to the requested context and to maintain coherence across different interactions—as was my case, where I sought to create an evolutionary flow of images for the design that followed the metaphor's narrative thread, instead of using loose, disconnected images..

 ### The Visual Roadmap: Designing an F1 Car Phase by Phase